API Key

 Delete an API Key

-• keyId: The API Key id to delete.
+The id of the Api Key to delete.

 Result